- ICC VATICAN PROSECUTION

 June 30, 2014, Richmond, VA – Today, the Fourth Circuit Court of Appeals ruled that…

 Watch our video about 16-year-old Abdulrahman.
 On October 14, 2011, he was eating dinner with his teenage cousin at an open-air restaurant when they and five others were killed by a U.S. drone strike.

 On July 18, 2012, CCR and the ACLU filed a federal lawsuit against senior CIA and military officials challenging their decisions to authorize the “targeted killing” of three United States citizens, Anwar Al-Aulaqi, Samir Khan, and Anwar’s sixteen year-old son Abdulrahman Al-Aulaqi, in drone strikes in Yemen in 2011.

-Oral argument on Defendants’ Motion to Dismiss was heard by Judge Rosemary M. Collyer of the United States District Court for the District of Columbia on July 19, 2013.
+On April 4, 2014, Judge Rosemary M. Collyer of the United States District Court for the District of Columbia granted the Defendants' Motion to Dismiss the case.

 In 2010, after reports that Anwar Al-Aulaqi had been placed on executive “kill lists,” CCR and the ACLU filed suit on behalf of his father, Nasser, challenging the government’s authorization for his son’s killing.